Services and businesses AUSTRAC regulates

 Reporting entities only have AML/CTF obligations for designated services if these services have a geographical link to Australia.

-To have a geographical link, the designated service must meet one of the following criteria:
+To have a geographical link to Australia, you must meet one of the following criteria:

-- the designated service is provided to a customer at or through the reporting entity’s permanent establishment in Australia
+- you are a resident of Australia and the designated service is provided at or through your permanent establishment that is located in a foreign country, or

-- the entity is a subsidiary of a company that is based in Australia, but the designated service is provided to a customer at or through the subsidiary’s permanent establishment in a foreign country.
+- you are a subsidiary of a company that is a resident of Australia, and the designated service is provided at or through your permanent establishment that is located in a foreign country.

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.